Speech and Language

 The use of alternative forms of communication (PECS, signing or communication aids) does not prevent children developing spoken language and can actually encourage them to vocalise more.
 Communication is key for children to make choices and express themselves and understand the world around them.

-If you would like any further advice or to discuss your child’s communication needs please contact the therapist's in school on Monday (Charlotte) or Tuesday (Kate) on the school number.
+If you would like any further advice or to discuss your child’s communication needs please contact Nadia in school on Tuesday or Wednesday on the school number.